 - When post-event inspections aren’t thorough, water infiltration can be missed and can lead to mold and mold inspection would be needed.

 When thinking about communicating your business continuity plan, consider this:

 - Do you have a floor plan and building survey on hand?

-- Do you have 24/7 contact info for key vendors such as plumbers, electricians, security alarm and elevator repair contractors?
+- Do you have 24/7 contact info for key vendors such as electricians and a plumber?